skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 draft: true
 ---

-The .NET framework features an interface called [[http://msdn.microsoft.com/library/system.idisposable.aspx|IDisposable]].
+The .NET framework features an interface called [IDisposable](http://msdn.microsoft.com/library/system.idisposable.aspx).
 It basically exists to allow freeing unmanaged resources (think: C++ pointers).
 In most cases, you won't need `IDisposable` when writing C# code.
 There are some exceptions though, and it becomes more important when writing C++/CLI code.

-The [[http://msdn.microsoft.com/library/system.idisposable.aspx|help page]] for `IDisposable` provides the code for `IDisposable`'s default implementation pattern in C#.
+The [help page](http://msdn.microsoft.com/library/system.idisposable.aspx) for `IDisposable` provides the code for `IDisposable`'s default implementation pattern in C#.
 This article will explain each part of it step by step and also provide the equivalent C++/CLI code in each step.

 <!--more-->